aerickt/lapwing-for-beginners/src/Chapter-06.md

 **`KWH` is only used when the word starts with the letter "y"; if a word has a "y" sound but doesn't start with a "y", simply don't use a left hand consonant chord.**

+> The initial "y" consonant was recently changed.
+Check [chapter 5](Chapter-05.md#dictionary-updates) for instructions to update your dictionary if you have a different outline for "y" words.

 ![](img/6-gny.png)

 ### Examples